1. This Could Be Constructive Dismissal

 5. Get Legal Advice Before You Respond

-Don’t confront HR, resign in frustration, or threaten legal action without a strategy.
-One short legal consult can clarify your rights and give you options, whether that’s negotiating an exit, pushing back internally, or building a constructive dismissal case.
+Even a short legal consultation can clarify your rights and options, whether that’s negotiating an exit, pushing back internally, or building a case for constructive dismissal.

-📌 Not Sure if You’re Being Pushed Out?
+????
+Not Sure if You’re Being Pushed Out?

 If new management is making your job unbearable, don’t resign without understanding your rights.
-You may be entitled to compensation — even if you haven’t been formally let go.
+You may be entitled to compensation, even if you haven’t been formally let go.

 Let’s talk through your options — clearly, confidentially, and without pressure